 How to increase metabolism

-Speeding up your metabolic rate isn’t as hard as you think it might be.
+Speeding up your metabolic rate isn?t as hard as you think it might be.
 You just need to make a few shifts in your lifestyle.
-We’re going to talk about some simple ways you can increase your metabolism.
+We?re going to talk about some simple ways you can speed up metabolism.

 The most difficult food to process and use for your body is protein.
 As a result, 20-30% of protein calories during the processing and the release of the heat are expended from your body.
 This is why plenty of protein should be added to all meals.